jazeee/practical-react-demos-2018/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Some notes from class:
+1. This app uses a public API which is throttled.
+1. I added some code to handle this.
+See `Quotes` component.

+Future:
+1. Use github.com for API requests.
+1. Talk about `props`

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).